carbon-language/carbon-lang/docs/project/commenting_guidelines.md

   - Objections to specific phrasing should suggest alternative phrasing.

-- **Use Discourse Forums for long comments.** GitHub is good for short-to-moderate-sized comments.
-Discourse Forums is better for long, detailed comments, particularly where multiple parties may get involved in discussion.
+- **Use Discourse Forums for long comments.** If a Google Doc comment would be over two paragraphs, take it to the Discourse Forum topic.
+Doc comments are good for quick, short feedback; detailed feedback is better shared on Discourse Forums.

   - Use the forum topic created by the author, rather than creating a new topic.
     It needs to be easy for authors and other reviewers to find comments.